Entire country will be covered by doppler weather radar network by 2025: Union minister Jitendra Singh | Science-Environment

 Addressing the 148th foundation day of the India Meteorological Department (IMD), the minister said disaster-related mortality has dropped to single digit with improvement in forecast.

 He said the number of doppler radars in the county has increased from 15 in 2013 to 37 in 2023.
-India will add 25 more radars in the next two to three years, taking the number to 62, he added.
+India will add 25 more radas in the next 2-3 years, taking the number to 62, he added.

 ''The entire country will be covered by doppler radars by 2025,'' he said.